organicmaps/organicmaps.github.io/content/faq/bookmarks-06-files-location.md

 ---
-title: "F.A.Q. - Bookmarks and tracks"
+title: How to find bookmarks and tracks files on phone?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies:
   faq: ["Bookmarks"]

 extra:
-  question: How to find bookmarks and tracks files on phone?
   order: 70
 ---